Conveniently located to serve the areas of Maryland, Virginia and Washington, D.C.

 Breast revision surgery can be performed on its own, or in conjunction with ancillary procedures.
 If you opt for a smaller implant size or have recently lost a significant amount of weight, you may benefit from a breast lift as well.
 Breast revision surgery can also be performed as a part of a Mommy Makeover, enhancing both the breasts and the body.
 Your surgeon can evaluate during your consultation if an ancillary procedure would be beneficial in your case.

 Recovery is fairly similar to your initial breast augmentation surgery.
 After your surgeon completes your breast revision surgery, he will wrap bandaging around your breasts and/or place you in a surgical support bra.
-Drainage tubes may be placed in the incisions to catch any excess fluids; you will receive instructions of how to care for them.
+Drainage tubes may be placed in the incisions to catch any excess fluids; you will receive instructions on how to care for them.
 Your surgeon will closely monitor your recovery and healing progress to ensure everything is going smoothly.
 Slight discomfort, swelling, or bruising is normal and will subside with time.
 Pain medication can be prescribed to help keep you as comfortable as possible.

 For the first week you will need to sleep on your back with your head elevated to help reduce swelling.
 You will be able to return to work and normal daily activities in about 7-10 days, but this number changes case by case.
 Do not go in saunas or hot tubs for 3 weeks following your surgery.
 Strenuous physical activity can be resumed 4-6 weeks after your surgery.
 Generally it takes a couple of months for the implants to settle into their position in your breast.

 The cost of your breast revision surgery will depend on the extent of your individual procedure.
 Opting to undergo additional or ancillary procedures will alter the price.
-Please feel free to schedule a consultation at Cosmetic Surgery Associates and one of our board certified surgeons will gladly provide you with an estimate quote.